woodyhoko/woodyhoko/README.md

 ### Hello World 👋

 This is Ho Ko.
-- 👀 I am actively looking for AI/ML or SDE internship in the US (2022 summer)
+- 👀 I am actively looking for AI/ML or SDE newgrad in the US (2023 summer)
 - 🤖 I am obsessed and proficient in Artificial Intelligence and Machine Learning.
 - ✨ I have conducted numerous projects in various domains, e.g. economy simulations, liver cancer prediction, weather forecast, astronomy supernova researches and more.
 - ⚡ I am a fast learner, to adapt state of the art concepts and apply newly acquired domain knowledge in any situation.